Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-{\bf Pattern recognition by nucleation} Our work thus far shows that the space of all concentration patterns $\mathbf{C} = \mathcal{R}^n$ can be composed of regions that result in the selective assembly of each of H, A and M respectively at a specific temperature (\figref{fig:phasedesign}[a]).
-In fact, these regions together represent the phase diagram of this self-assembling system~\autocite{Murugan2015-ps}.
-Phase boundaries can be seen as decision boundaries where selectivity is low.
-Phase boundaries of traditionally studied physical systems are usually low dimensional and not fruitfully interpreted as decision boundaries.
-However, in multi-component heterogeneous systems like ours, the phase diagram is naturally high dimensional since the concentrations of all 917 components must be specified.
-Further, phase boundaries in disordered many-body systems tend to be complex and thus implicitly solve complex pattern recognition problems, a perspective that also underlies Hopfield's associative memory in neural networks\autocite{Hopfield1982-yy,Amit1985-as}.
+{\bf Pattern recognition by nucleation} Our work thus far shows that the space of all concentration patterns $\mathbf{C} = \mathcal{R}^N$, which includes patterns not experimentally tested, consists of regions that result in the selective assembly of each of H, A and M respectively (\figref{fig:phasedesign}[a]).
+These regions together represent a phase diagram for this self-assembling system~\autocite{Murugan2015-ps} that reflects the decisions it makes to classify concentration patterns.
+While phase boundaries of traditionally studied physical systems are usually low dimensional and not fruitfully interpreted as decision boundaries, in multicomponent heterogeneous systems like ours, the phase diagram is naturally high dimensional.
+More generally, phase boundaries in disordered many-body systems tend to be complex and thus implicitly solve complex pattern recognition problems, a perspective that also underlies Hopfield's associative memory in neural networks\autocite{Hopfield1982-yy,Amit1985-as}.

-In this way, selective nucleation can be seen as solving a particular pattern recognition problem based on which molecules are co-localized in the designed structures.
-Similar co-localization-based decision boundaries arise in the context of neural place cells studied by the Mosers \autocite{Moser2017-dj, Battaglia1998-kd,zhong_associative_2017,Monasson2015-nl} and have been shown to be complex enough to solve pattern recognition problems and permit statistically robust learning.
+Here, nucleation is solving a particular pattern recognition problem based on which molecules are colocalized in different structures.
+Similar colocalization-based decision boundaries arise in neural place cells studied by the Mosers\autocite{moserPlaceCellsGrid2008, Battaglia1998-kd,zhong_associative_2017,Monasson2015-nl} and are complex enough to solve pattern recognition problems and permit statistically robust learning.